 To view the amounts that make up your utility bill, go to the Utility Rates page.

 Residential accounts are billed on a quarterly basis; commercial accounts are bill monthly.
 View the Oakdale utility billing cycle map.

 Delinquent Utility Bills

 Whether it's a lost payment, a missed payment, or something else, City staff will work with you to straighten out the matter to get your utility bill account current.
-The Utility Payment Delinquent page has details on added charges, service shut-offs, and more.
+The Utility Payment Delinquency page has details on added charges, service shut-offs, and more.

 Your Water Meter